 A pricier option, but not ineffective.
 This spot fix treatment from Verso uses a concentrated Retinol 8 complex formula to eradicate unwanted dark spots on your skin.
 Its regular usage will effectively fade dark spots on your face caused by sun damage, ageing, or your past acne.

-It can be safely used in daytime.
-Apply bit sized amount directly on your dark, hyperpigmented spots.
+- It can be safely used in daytime.
+Apply a tiny sized amount directly on your dark, hyperpigmented spots.

 A hydroquinone free formula geared towards permanent eradication of hyperpigmentation on your skin.
 Contains Illumiscin and Niacinamide which help reducing hyperpigmentation and age spots.
 Other ingredients like Lipochroman-6 and Caffeine help preventing future pigmentation and make your skin healthier.